adbar/trafilatura/docs/usage-cli.rst

-  --links               include links along with their targets --nocomments          don't output any comments --notables            don't output any table elements --with-metadata       only output those documents with necessary metadata:
+  --links               include links along with their targets --nocomments          don't output any comments --notables            don't output any table elements --with-metadata       only output those documents with title, URL and date
-                        title, URL and date (CSV and XML formats) --target-language TARGET_LANGUAGE
+                        (for formats supporting metadata) --target-language TARGET_LANGUAGE
                         select a target language (ISO 639-1 codes) --deduplicate         filter out duplicate documents and sections